Once mighty US retailer Sears files for bankruptcy | AFP - This kiji is

 "The Company and certain of its subsidiaries have filed voluntary petitions for relief under Chapter 11 of the Bankruptcy Code in the U.S. Bankruptcy Court for the Southern District of New York," a statement by Sears Holdings Corporation said.

+Chapter 11 of the US Bankruptcy Code allows firms to restructure and pay their creditors over time.

-Sears had been drowning in debt and reportedly could not afford a $134 million repayment that had been due on Monday.
+Sears had been drowning in debt exceeding $5 billion and reportedly could not afford a $134 million repayment that had been due on Monday.

 Edward S. Lampert, Chairman of Sears Holdings, said the insolvency filing would give the company the "flexibility to strengthen its balance sheet" and enable it to accelerate a strategic transformation.